MUDAL/Altera_FPGA_Projects/EP4CE6_Projects/P10_ILI9341_HC06/README.md

 Run `source ~/.bashrc` and restart your terminal.

 ## Recommendation(s)/Area(s) of improvement
 At the time of creating this project, I wanted to experiment with concurrent statements a bit more.
-After successfully running and testing this design, I realized the `spi_tx.vhd` could use some work as far as readability and simplicity go.
+After successfully testing and running this design, I realized the `spi_tx.vhd` could use some work as far as readability and simplicity go.
 I could have expressed some parts of the design with **processes** instead of overusing the concurrent statements with nested combinational logic.
+Furthermore, the naming convention can be made more intuitive.
+The SPI finite state machine (FSM) can be made more modular by separating the logic for initializing the ILI9341 hardware from the logic that writes pixel data to it.
 A snippet of `spi_tx.vhd` design that can be improved is shown below.

+**Processes/sequential statements would be easier to read.**
 ```
    -- Counters
    cnt1_next <= cnt1_reg + 1 when (state = ST_TFT_RST and cnt1_reg /= CNT_RST)